Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 (No default.
 This must be specified!)
 This functionality requires sander.

 `print_res` Select residues from the complex to print.
-Default is print all residues.
+Default is print "within 6".
 This variable also accepts a sequence of individual residues and/or ranges.
 The different fields must be either comma- or semicolon-delimited.
-For example: print_res = “1, 3-10, 15, 100”, or print_res = “1; 3-10; 15; 100”.
+For example: print_res = "within 6", where _within_ corresponds to the keyword and _6_ to the maximum distance criterion in Angstroms necessary to select the residues from both the receptor and the ligand; or print_res = “1, 3-10, 15, 100”, or print_res = “1; 3-10; 15; 100”.
 Both of these will print residues 1, 3
 through 10, 15, and 100 from the complex topology file and the corresponding residues in either the ligand and/or receptor topology files.

 ```diff
 - *Please note: Using idecomp=3 or 4 (pairwise) with a very large number of printed residues and a